teixeluis/clustered-heating-controller/README.md

 information presented in the telemetry about the HeatingController will not be in sync anymore.
 The only status obtained directly from the heater is that of the fan via the optocoupler.

+## Hardware

+### Extra components

+As you may have guessed by the GPIO pin assignment, besides the "ESP32_Relay_AC_X1" board there are a few more hardware requirements assumed by this setup.
+The ones I am considering are the following:

+ * DS18B20 temperature sensor - provides an independent and accurate reading of the ambient temperature that can be used to monitor the heater, or for implementing a separate thermostat;
+ * Optoisolator such as the EL817 - the electronics in the heater are at mains potential.
+We are using this component to obtain the fan signal provided by the onboard microcontroller, while keeping the ESP32 isolated from the mains potential.
+ * IR emitter for sending control signals to the heater (therefore emulating the IR remote control)

+### Integration with the heater

+The integration took as an essencial aspect, to be the least invasive as possible, and avoid additional failure modes that could but the safety of the device at risk.
+As such a few basic considerations were:

+ * do not allow power to the heating elements to be overriden by our board or any of the additional circuitry, i.e. our circuit may cut the power to the heater, but not turn it on in such way that bypasses the onboard microcontroller decision.
+Only provide subtractive control, but not additive control.
+ * do not bypass or remove any of the thermal protections built into the heater - the latter features a thermal fuse and a thermal control thermostat;
+ * the ESP32 does not switch the power to the heater elements (in spite of having a mains rated relay), but instead it switches the DC power to the transistors that drive the original onboard relays.

 ## TODO